Increasing arc-connectivity by bounded- and fixed-size inversions: Approximation algorithms

 \begin{corollary} For all fixed integers $p \geq 3$, $k \geq 1$ and real number $\epsilon>0$, there exists a polynomial-time algorithm that, given an digraph $D$, computes an $\alpha$-approximation of $\inv{k}{p}(D)$, where:

 \end{corollary}

 The remainder of this section is dedicated to the proof of Theorem~\ref{thm:APX_algo}.
 Roughly speaking, the proof of Theorem~\ref{thm:APX_algo} is based on relating $\inv{k}{p}$ and $\inv{k}{2}$.
-We first show in \Cref{lem:bounding_invk2_invkp} that $\inv{k}{2}$ is not by more than a factor of $(2k-1)(p-1)$ larger than $\inv{k}{2}$.
-After, we show that given a sufficiently large $(k,\leq 2)$-inversion set, we can efficiently compute a $(k,\leq p)$-inversion set that is only by factor of roughly $2p$ larger.
+We first show in \Cref{lem:bounding_invk2_invkp} that $\inv{k}{2}$ is not larger than $\inv{k}{p}$ by more than a factor of $(2k-1)(p-1)$.
+After, in the main proof of \Cref{thm:APX_algo}, we show that given a sufficiently large \InvSeq{k}{2}, we can efficiently compute a \InvSeq{k}{p} that is smaller by a factor of roughly $\lfloor p/2 \rfloor$.

 We start with the following observation.